rozlynboutin/microbiome_helper/16S-tutorial-(chemerin).md

     run_fastq_to_fasta.pl -p 1 -o fasta_files filtered_reads/*fastq

-Note that this command removes any sequences containing "N" sequences, which is << 1% of the reads after the read filtering steps above.
+Note that this command removes any sequences containing "N" (a completely ambiguous base read), which is << 1% of the reads after the read filtering steps above.

 Now that we have FASTA files we can run the chimera filtering (~3 min on 1 CPU):